BIGJRA/BIGJRA.github.io/rejuv.md

 Fire Pledge 3 Red Shards

-Up in the upper right corner, you’ll find the Name Rater and the Move Relearner, next to a *Green Shard.* Neat.
+Up in the upper right corner, you'll find the Name Rater and the Move Relearner, next to a *Green Shard.* Neat.

 Talk to the high striker machine here.
 Pay the price, then it will